UtrechtUniversity/yoda/docs/design/metadata_form.md

 * Completeness of a compound field as a subproperty* Compound fields within a subproperty structure follow the same rules as on highest level.
 I.e. when one element is filled, all elements must be filled.

-## Mapping of yoda-metadata.xml

-When a datapackage with yoda-metadata.xml is published it will be processed and converted to three different forms.
-If changes are made to the Xsd or manditoriness in the formelements, these processes could fail.

-### XSLT for landing page
-The landing page is generated with a extensible stylesheet.
-Every new or changed element needs a template definition and a place in the group definition.
-This stylesheet is named default2landingpage.xsl or named after category it applies to.
-For example: ilab2landingpages.xsl.
-This stylesheet should be put in the /zone/yoda/xsl collection.

-### XSLT for DataCite
-For DataCite a XML conforming to the DataCite Schema v4 is generated with an extensible stylesheet.
-The mapping is documented outside this document.
-This stylesheet is named default2datacite.xsl or named after the category it applies to.
-For example: ilab2datacite.xsl.
-This stylesheet should be put in the /zone/yoda/xsl collection.

-### OAI-PMH importer
-The OAI-PMH stream is updated by loading the yoda-metadata.xml with a python script.
-This python script only looks for a couple of elements that map to Dublin core.
-Any changes to these fields will omit this metadata from the stream.
-The mapping is documented outside of this document.

 ## Purpose of flexdates
 ### The metadata form